 8 important considerations when switching to an MVNO

-Having good and affordable cellular service is important for most people, but there are a few important considerations when switching to an MVNO.
-We use our phones these days for everything, from keeping in touch with friends and family to keeping ourselves entertained when we have a few quiet moments.
-While it's great that we have such powerful gadgets in our pockets, nobody is going to be happy when their cellular service lets them down.
+Having good and affordable cellular service is important for most people, but there are quite a few important considerations when switching to an MVNO.
+We use our phones these days for just about everything, from keeping in touch with friends and family to keeping ourselves entertained when we have a few quiet moments.
+While it's great that we have such powerful gadgets in our pockets, nobody is happy when their mobile phone service lets them down.
 That's why it's worth spending the time and checking a few things out before you switch carriers.

 This can be even more important if you're planning to switch to a prepaid alternative carrier, sometimes also called a Mobile Virtual Network Operator (MVNO).
 Because they aren't the ones installing new facilities and building out the physical network infrastructure they work on, MVNOs often have to do things a bit differently.
-These differences usually result in cheaper service (compared to what you get with the big carriers) every month, but it can also pose a few problems if you haven't done your homework before making the switch.
+These differences usually result in more affordable service (compared to what you get with the big, mainstream carriers) every month, but they can also pose some problems if you haven't done your homework before making the switch.

 Fret not, as that's what we're here for!
-Android phones and the service(s) powering them is our job and our hobby.
-We love to get in the mix and try things like switching away from the Big Three operators as much as we like writing about it all.
-With that in mind, here are some things you need to think about when you're ready to switch to a Mobile Virtual Network Operator (MVNO) as your new carrier.
+Android phones and the service(s) powering them is our job and our hobby, which is why we love to get in the mix and try things like switching away from the Big Three operators as much as we like writing about it all.
+With that in mind, here are some things you need know about when you're ready to switch to a Mobile Virtual Network Operator (MVNO) as your new carrier.

 Get the right coverage

 You also need to make sure you know what you're looking at.
-Nobody is trying to deceive you, but they all want their coverage map to look as good as it can.
+Nobody is trying to deceive you, but every carrier wants their coverage map to look as good as it can.
 A lot of these maps include extended coverage, which is essentially coverage that they have purchased from another carrier.
-While this can be a great way for carriers to quickly fill in dead spots on their coverage maps, the experience might not be as consistent as what you'd get with a standard service.
+While this can be a great way for carriers to quickly fill in dead spots on their coverage maps, the overall experience might not be as consistent as what you'd get with a standard service.

 These warnings extend to the latest 5G networks as well, with some carriers asking customers to get certain plans to access 5G.
 It's worth noting that almost all MVNOs include 5G access on all their plans, using LTE (or slower) network(s) as a fallback option in case you go above your plan's allotted data cap.
 Thanks to the continued expansion of high-speed network infrastructure by all three big carriers in the past few years, you can now enjoy 5G speeds on almost all MVNOs.
 Even so, you should keep yourself updated on 5G coverage to be sure you sign up with the right carrier.